ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Status Parameters

-For the following status parameters, the Group Manager MUST use a pre-configured default value, if none is specified by the Administrator.
-In particular:
+For each of the status parameters listed below, the Group Manager refers to the following pre-configured default value, if none is specified by the Administrator.

 * For 'active', the Group Manager SHOULD use the CBOR simple value "false" (0xf4).

 * For 'group_title', the Group Manager SHOULD use the CBOR simple value "null" (0xf6).

+* For 'max_stale_sets', the Group Manager SHOULD use the CBOR unsigned integer value 3.

+* For 'gid_reuse', the Group Manager SHOULD use the CBOR simple value "false" (0xf4).

 * For 'app_groups', the Group Manager SHOULD use the empty CBOR array.